dje-dev/Ceres/README.md

 * integrated MCTS search engine allowing customization of parameters or introspection of computed search trees
 * high-level modules for automated suite or tournament testing

 The external API is not yet considered stable.
-Documentation and samples will be published in the coming weeks, and feedback is welcomed on design, usability or requested features.
+Future effort will result in the publication of documentation and more extensive code samples of the API, along with an overview of the underlying data structures and algorithms.

 As a teaser, the following [examples](APISamples.md) demonstrate how the API can be leveraged to perform complex tasks using